Paper Plate Heart Craft (Easy Valentine’s Craft for Toddlers)

 Why we like this craft at home

 This is one of those crafts that works because there’s no pressure.
+Regardless of who you are making the heart for, you know they are going to love it because it was made by your toddler.

-Sometimes it’s just about sitting at the table together and doing something, even if that something ends up slightly wonky.
+It isn’t about getting everything perfect.
+It’s just about sitting at the table together and doing something, even if that something ends up slightly wonky.

-It also reminds me of when we used to make things like little paper plate cars and race them around the house — back when the table was smaller and the mess felt easier to clean up.
+It also reminds me of when we used to make things like little paper plate cars and race them around the house, back when the table was smaller and the mess felt easier to clean up.

 More paper plate craft ideas